samuelsurr/yuckables-Website/README.md

 This repository contains the source code for my personal website.

 ## Overview

-This website serves as a digital portfolio and introduction to myself.
+Simple website to showcase my skills in HTMLS, CSS, and JS.
 I made the designs clean and responsive, ensuring a consistent experience across different devices.
-I focused on user experience during development and create a video player for the user in the "Lock In" tab.
+User experience is key.
+Also created a video player for the user in the "Lock In" tab.

 ## Features